 The last case will finish by 4pm to allow for a 4hr mandated recovery for sedation patients and facilitate same day discharge.

 A formal, minuted debrief will occur after the last case has left the lab to reflect and evaluate the day.

+A lesson of the week/ day will be discussed to imbed new processes; these will be decided by the cath lab group.

 The entire team will attend, with representatives from Evan Jones and recovery.